Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical

-The SIT-FUSE framework demonstrates robust capability to identify, classify, and speciate phytoplankton blooms by fusing multi- and hyperspectral reflectance data with red SIF measurements from Sentinel-5P TROPOMI, where available.
+The SIT-FUSE framework demonstrates robust capability to identify, classify, and speciate phytoplankton blooms by fusing multispectral and hyperspectral reflectance data with red SIF measurements from Sentinel-5P/TROPOMI, when available.
 Initial validation shows potential to enhance the temporal resolution and specificity of phytoplankton products, including HAB severity mapping, through dynamic integration of diverse sensor data.
-We achieve this by developing an ad hoc sensor web of instruments available for phytoplankton concentration mapping and speciation and developing brand-new products for instruments tested.
-This indicates significant potential for both direct application in this domain, as well as product generation and utilization of this technique for segmentation and instance tracking.
-This not only also allows for dynamic instance tracking across scenes with the same input set, but we believe by harnessing style transfer capabilities, we can also look into instance tracking across multi-sensor scenes from disparate input datasets.
-Current work includes an expansion of the spatiotemporal range of analysis and the use of additional remote sensors and in-situ networks as well as quantitative characterizations and comparisons of differences and agreements between SIT-FUSE output, C-HARM, and operational remotely sensed chl-a concentration retrievals.
+We achieve this by developing an ad hoc sensor web of instruments for phytoplankton concentrations{cell abundance} mapping and speciation, and by developing brand-new products for the instruments used in this experiment set.
+These findings demonstrate considerable promise for directly applying this technique within the domain, not only for immediate segmentation and instance tracking tasks but also for broader product development.
+The approach enables dynamic tracking of instances across scenes that share similar input data, enhancing flexibility and robustness.
+Furthermore, by integrating style transfer methods, it is likely possible to extend instance-tracking capabilities to multi-sensor scenes originating from disparate datasets, supporting cross-domain generalization and improved adaptability for complex earth observation challenges.

-This approach allows us to leverage single- and multi-instrument datasets to create a denser static patchwork of HAB severity mapping with increased spatial, spectral, and temporal resolution, and it gives us a uniform embedding-based representation of the data via the encoder outputs and final output of clusters.
-The final cluster output can be used in conjunction with spatial distributions of the output labels to facilitate HAB instance tracking across multi-sensor scenes over varying spatiotemporal domains.
+This methodology enables the integration of both single- and multi-instrument datasets to produce more detailed and comprehensive maps of HAB severity, improving spatial, spectral, and temporal resolution across the study area.
+By using encoder-derived, embedding-based representations, the framework provides a consistent, unified view of the input data and the resulting clusters.
+The spatial distribution of these cluster labels can then be leveraged to effectively track HAB events, even across scenes captured by different sensor systems and spanning diverse spatiotemporal domains.